BrendanWallaceNash98/Hospital-Patient-Data-Predictive-Mining/README.md

 20/05/2021

 Predictive mining was conducted on a range of health-care data sets, including patient data and COVID-19 positive patient flight path data.

+Insights were derived from the the data to better understand patient scenarios and how to better attend to their  and the publics needs